- A lot of content strategy myths stem from not understanding your ideal clients and what they want.

 So again, consistency and strategy are key.

-Myth #3: My business’ story should be about me
+3. Your business’ story should be about you

 Let’s take the spotlight off of Elise and take a quick poll here…